solidus66/PhasmoHelper/README.en.md

 * [Russian README](https://github.com/solidus66/PhasmoHelper/blob/main/README.md)

 This is an improved "journal" for the game Phasmophobia.
-It was created for personal use to quickly select the "Ghost Orb" clue without fear of forgetting it or missing the Mimic.
+It was created for personal use to quickly select the "Ghost Orb" evidence without fear of forgetting it or missing The Mimic.

 Phasmophobia version at the time of utility creation - v0.9.4.1